pcaracal/M324_Devops_CICD_Test/vorgehensweise.md

 3. Create secrets for the repo `AWS_ECR_REGISTRY` & `AWS_ECR_REPOSITORY`, and for aws login
 4. Create AWS login code and and push to ECR
 5. Push
+6. Aws login fails because password is not masked, start reading the documentation

 ## Links